 Trip Cost Does Not Include: The cost of international air to the tour starting point, unless otherwise indicated in the itinerary, airport taxes, passport and visa fees, immunizations, insurance of any kind, alcoholic beverages, soft drinks, laundry, gratuities, excess baggage, items of a personal nature, medical costs, costs of hospitalization, additional expenses arising from the delay or extension of a trip due to weather, political disputes, illness, failure of transportation, or other causes beyond our control.

-Travel Protection Policy: We recommend you obtain a travel protection plan to help protect you and your travel investment against the unexpected.
+Travel Protection Policy: We strongly recommend you obtain a travel protection plan to help protect you and your travel investment against the unexpected.
 Travel protection plans include coverage for Trip Cancellation, Trip Interruption, Emergency Medical and Emergency Evacuation/Repatriation, Trip Delay, Baggage Delay and more.
 Forms are available through our office or your insurance broker.
 Travel insurance may reimburse you for nonrefundable air and expedition costs should you cancel or interrupt your trip.
-To waive pre-existing condition limitation, call Travelex (800-228-9792 and reference location number 05-2806 at the time you pay your deposit.
+To waive pre-existing condition limitation, call Travelex (800-228-9792) and reference location number 05-2806 at the time you pay your deposit.